What is Saṃyama?

 In the index

-The classical text is not present in the index as a standalone row, but the saṃyama continuum reaches contemporary practice through several voices.
-Sadhguru's *Inner Engineering: A Yogi's Guide to Joy* and the Inner Engineering Online programme walk the aṣṭāṅga architecture as a single working curriculum, with the inner three limbs presented as a depth-axis rather than as discrete tools — the Shambhavi Mahamudra practice the programme delivers is structurally a saṃyama on a chosen point inside a structured preparation.
-Sadhguru's longer-form lectures, the talk on disability and spiritual practice and the talk on unlocking the mind's full potential repeatedly identify the continuous inner depth-work as the practice the postural-yoga industry has obscured.
-Paramahansa Yogananda's *Autobiography of a Yogi* carries the kriyā yoga lineage's version of saṃyama — the kriyā technique is, in the classical idiom, a sustained directed-attention practice on the breath and on points along the spinal axis, treated as a single continuum rather than as three separate methods.
-From the secular descent, Jon Kabat-Zinn's MBSR programme carries the dhāraṇā–dhyāna continuum into a clinical eight-week curriculum, with the samādhi end of the continuum left undescribed but operationally pointed at.
-Adyashanti's *True Meditation* gives the most explicit English-language instructional sequence for the inner three limbs as a single continuum, and his *Do Nothing* approaches the same depth from the self-enquiry door — the recognition that the saṃyama continuum is not the only configuration attention can take is, in the Sūtras' own idiom, the para-vairāgya limb that lets the directed-attention apparatus be set down without abandoning the depth it has trained.
+The classical text is not in the index as a standalone row, but the saṃyama continuum reaches contemporary practice through several voices.
+Sadhguru's *Inner Engineering: A Yogi's Guide to Joy* and the Inner Engineering Online programme walk the aṣṭāṅga architecture as a single working curriculum.
+The inner three limbs are presented as a depth-axis rather than discrete tools, and the Shambhavi Mahamudra practice the programme delivers is structurally a saṃyama on a chosen point within a structured preparation.
+Sadhguru's longer-form lectures, the talk on disability and spiritual practice, and the talk on unlocking the mind's full potential repeatedly identify the continuous inner depth-work as the practice the postural-yoga industry has obscured.
+Paramahansa Yogananda's *Autobiography of a Yogi* carries the kriyā yoga lineage's version of saṃyama: the kriyā technique is a sustained directed-attention practice on the breath and spinal axis, treated as a single continuum rather than three separate methods.
+From the secular descent, Jon Kabat-Zinn's MBSR programme carries the dhāraṇā–dhyāna continuum into a clinical eight-week curriculum, with the samādhi end left undescribed but pointed at.
+Adyashanti's True Meditation gives the most explicit English-language instructional sequence for the inner three limbs as one continuum.
+His *Do Nothing* approaches the same depth from the self-enquiry door: the recognition that the saṃyama continuum is not the only configuration attention can take is, in the Sūtras' own idiom, the para-vairāgya that lets the directed-attention apparatus be set down without abandoning the depth it has trained.